AlexandraRezk/rotating-picture-demo/README.md

 # rotating-picture-demo
-a demo for a rotating head function
+A demo for a rotating head function
+Here is the link to the tutorial I used: https://www.cloudtec.ch/blog/web/2014/change-image-with-jquery-mouse-position